December 16th, 2016|

 We’ve shared this information before, but it bears repeating as every year lives are needlessly lost and ruined during the most festive time of year.
 Whether it’s a Christmas party, a New Year’s Eve bash, or a get-together any other time of year, hosting a party is a big responsibility.
 You want your guests to have a good time, and you want to enjoy your own party, so you work hard to make sure that everything is taken care of before the party starts.

-But your responsibilities as a host go beyond making sure folks have fun.
-In fact, if one of your guests has too much to drink, your responsibilities could include paying damages to anybody they injure or kill in a drunk driving accident or other incident.
+However, your responsibilities as a host go beyond making sure folks have fun.
+In fact, if one of your guests has too much to drink, your responsibilities could include paying damages should they injure or kill in a drunk driving accident or other incident.

 Social Host Liability